microsoft/Azure-Invoice-Process-Automation-Solution-Accelerator/Deployment/Deployment.md

 ### Step 3.2: Set up System Assigned Identity
 1. Go to the [Azure Portal](portal.azure.com) and select the Form Recognizer service that was deployed in previous steps
-2. Select `Identity` under "Resource Management" on the left switch the "status" to `On` under "System assigned" adn click "Save" at the top
+2. Select `Identity` under "Resource Management" on the left switch the "status" to `On` under "System assigned" and click "Save" at the top

 ### Step 3.3: Update Storage Account Permissions
-In order to perform the necessary actions in Synapse workspace, you will need to grant more access.
+In order to perform the necessary actions in Logic Apps, you will need to grant more access.
 1. Go to the Azure Data Lake Storage Account that was deployed in the previous step
 2. Go to the `Access Control (IAM) > + Add > Add role assignment`
 3. Now search and select the `Storage Blob Data Contributor` role and click "Next"